melaniebrgr/learning-computer-science/05-system-design/02-frontend/02-service-workers/02-service-workers-and-msw.md

 ## Service workers (SWs)

-Service workers were intended for the creation of offline experiences by intercepting requests and taking appropriate action.
-It can intercept, modify and cache navigation and resource request responses.
-The background sync API enables web applications to defer tasks to a service worker for execution when the device has a stable network connection, for example.
+### Introduction

 A service worker is a special type of of web worker.
-A service worker is JavaScript file registered against an origin and a path.
-Service workers can import other JS modules statically, but not dynamically.
+Service workers were intended for the creation of offline experiences.
+It is like a proxy server: it can intercept, modify and cache navigation and resource request responses.
+An app can be set up to use cached assets first with SWs, providing a default experience even when offline (Note, offline first is how native apps operate).
+The background sync API can also defer tasks for execution by a SW when a device has regained a stable network connection.

-Setting up a SW consists of three steps:
+Setting up a SW consists of steps:

-1. registering the worker
+1. Fetching the SW code and registering the worker
 2. caching the contents
 3. doing something with the cached contents

 The service worker is immediately downloaded when a user first accesses a service worker–controlled site/page.
-A service worker is first registered using the `ServiceWorkerContainer.register()` method.
+A service worker is then registered using the `ServiceWorkerContainer.register()` method.
 This applies the SW to the entire origin or a subset of specified URLs.
 Pages within this registered area are considered "in-scope" pages.
+Once registered, the SW is executed in the `ServiceWorkerGlobalScope`.

+Service workers can import other JS modules statically, but not dynamically.

 The SW is updated when a user navigates to a web page that falls within the service worker's registered scope.
 For example is SW is registered with scope `/app/`, then navigating to `/app/dashboard` or `/app/settings` would be in-scope navigations that trigger an update check.